-If nothing else cures your back pain, would barbecuing a spinal disk help?
+If nothing else cures your back pain, would barbecuing a spinal disc with heat therapy help?

-In the endless battle against back ailments, some 35,000 to 40,000 patients have turned to a new procedure that uses heated probes to try and heal painful spinal disks.
-About 3,500 doctors have already been trained in the procedure, known as IDET for Intradiscal Electrothermal Therapy, since its introduction in 1998.
+In the endless battle against back ailments, some 35,000 to 40,000 patients have turned to a new procedure that uses heated probes to try and heal painful spinal discs.
+About 3,500 doctors have already been trained in this heat therapy procedure, known as IDET for Intradiscal Electrothermal Therapy, since its introduction in 1998.

 But so far there is no compelling, published evidence that it can relieve back pain.
 Although the approach has been marketed as an alternative to expensive and risky spinal-fusion surgery, some doctors say that’s not appropriate and believe that IDET has spread too fast, due in part to aggressive marketing.

 Back pain is a particularly fertile field for new procedures because it remains so difficult to treat.
 One study says that 1% of Americans are chronically disabled by back pain.
 And about 80% of the time patients report pain to doctors, there isn’t clear agreement in medical literature about what the treatment should be.